PetropoulakisPanagiotis/quoridor/README.md

 <p align="center">
  <img  width="270" height="270" src="./quoridor.jpg"/>
 </p>
 A simple console application for the Quoridor game.
-You can find more information about quoridor at https://en.wikipedia.org/wiki/Quoridor.
+You can find more information about Quoridor at https://en.wikipedia.org/wiki/Quoridor.

 ## How to play quoridor
 Follow the next steps to play: